Configures the fixed-frequency DAC for use

 The buffers, passed to the DAC as an array of blobs, contain the data to be converted.
 By default, the fixed-frequency DAC expects 16-bit, little-endian, unsigned linear data.
 However, current hardware only has 12 bits of precision; the four least significant bits of each sample are dropped.
 In this case, and with a sample rate of 1kHz, 2000 bytes of data are converted every second.
 If the buffers are 2000 bytes each, callback, a function called automatically to manage a given depleted buffer, will be called once a second.

 On imps with true DACs, simply pass a pin object into the output parameter.
-The pin must be capable of supporting DAC operation, or a runtime error will be thrown.
+The pin must be capable of supporting DAC operation, or an exception will be thrown.

-The imp004m does not contain a DAC, but it is able to emulate one, and this functionality is supported by fixedfrequencydac under impOS™ 38 and above.
+The imp004m does not contain a DAC, but it is able to emulate one, and this functionality is supported by fixedfrequencydac.
 For the imp004m, pass the object hardware.pwmpairKD into output in place of a pin object.
 This configures pins K and D as digital outputs in PWM mode.
 Each pin outputs eight bits of a 16-bit sample at 96MHz: the most significant bits through pin K, the least through pin D. In this mode, all other fixedfrequencydac methods work as you would expect.

 You should note that the range of possible sample rates available is narrower using this imp004m mechanism than it is on imps with a real DAC.
-As such, fixedfrequencydac.configure() will only accept values between 1500Hz and 16000Hz when called on the imp004m, and if any argument other than hardware.pwmpairKD is passed into output, a runtime error will be thrown.
+As such, fixedfrequencydac.configure() will only accept values between 1500Hz and 16000Hz when called on the imp004m, and if any argument other than hardware.pwmpairKD is passed into output, an exception will be thrown.

 In addition, the output signal will require feeding through an external filter circuit to remove the DC bias.